This post may contain affiliate links. Please read our disclosure policy.

 Crêpes should have a smooth texture with no holes.
 If holes are forming when cooking the crêpes, it’s probably because you didn’t let the batter rest long enough and/or your pan is too hot.

 If you ever wanted to make authentic French crêpes, look no further!
-You are going to love this vegan crepes recipe!
-Plus, it’s perfect for serving to kids for breakfast or as an after-school snack!
+You are going to love this recipe!
+It’s easy to follow, uses simple ingredients, and makes a great breakfast for the whole family!

 ⭐️ Did you like this recipe?
 Let us know in the comments below, and tag us on Facebook, Instagram, or Pinterest!